 Welcome to Thrive Comments!
-In this article you will be able to see how the plugin works on your website and how it interacts with the default WordPress comments.
+In this article, you will be able to see how the plugin works on your website and how it interacts with the default WordPress comments.

-Start Using Thrive Comments
+Enable Thrive Comments

 How Does the Plugin Work